bodrick/awesome/TOPICS.md

 *   [rzashakeri/beautify-github-profile](https://github.com/rzashakeri/beautify-github-profile) - This repository will assist you in creating a more beautiful and appealing github profile, and you will have access to a comprehensive range of tools and tutorials for beautifying your github profile.  🪄 ⭐
 *   [mysticmind/reversemarkdown-net](https://github.com/mysticmind/reversemarkdown-net) - ReverseMarkdown.Net is a Html to Markdown converter library in C#.
 Conversion is very reliable since HtmlAgilityPack (HAP) library is used for traversing the Html DOM
 *   [mixmark-io/turndown](https://github.com/mixmark-io/turndown) - 🛏 An HTML to Markdown converter written in JavaScript
 *   [usememos/memos](https://github.com/usememos/memos) - A privacy-first, lightweight note-taking service.
-Easily capture and share your great thoughts
+Easily capture and share your great thoughts.
 *   [logseq/logseq](https://github.com/logseq/logseq) - A privacy-first, open-source platform for knowledge management and collaboration.
 Download link:  http://github.com/logseq/logseq/releases. roadmap: http://trello.com/b/8txSM12G/roadmap
 *   [pd4d10/hashmd](https://github.com/pd4d10/hashmd) - Hackable Markdown Editor and Viewer
 *   [zaki-yama/copy-title-and-url-as-markdown](https://github.com/zaki-yama/copy-title-and-url-as-markdown) - Chrome Extension: Quickly copy the title & url of current tab as Markdown style